USE CASES

 Common failure modes

-• Inconsistent risk terminology across departments and regions
+• Inconsistent terminology across regions and departments.

 Talosai in Practice